silentmaker/leet/README.md

-# leet
+# LEET
+Solutions to the problems on leetcode (algorithm section).
-leetcode algorithm problem solution in python, for the practice of both algorithm and python
+For the practice of both algorithm and python.